Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Kong Proxy URL

-Here you may provide the lookup, or balancer, address for your Kong Proxy nodes.
+The lookup, or balancer, address for your Kong Proxy nodes.

 This value is commonly used in a microservices or service-mesh oriented architecture.